Silverr12/DMA-CFW-Guide/README.md

 Another form of detection that may or may not be implemented that could be blocking your firmware is reading your device history, this can be cleaned by following [this](https://dma.lystic.dev/anticheat-evasion/clearing-device-history) post.

+> [!CAUTION]
+> **There is a good chance that on your first flash if you went about some of the more 'harder' to navigate steps it will mess something up, don't worry, and look at the troubleshooting below.**<br />

 ### Flashing troubleshooting
 - If you mess up your CFW and your game PC won't fully "boot", be because of bios hang or other reasons, you will be able to flash new firmware onto it from your second computer if the card is still powered (normally indicated by LEDs).
 If your main computer won't stay powered on, you have to buy a PCIe riser that will allow you to power your DMA card without it 'communicating' **(NOT RECOMMENDED: if a riser is unavailable you can hotplug the dma card in after your computers fully booted then flash the card, be warned however as there have been rare reports of motherboard corruptions due to this)**
-- There are flat-out some motherboards that will be incompatible with some firmware, what about them I know 0 about, the safest bet is to clone a device that you know already works on your machine.
+- There are flat-out some motherboards that will be incompatible with some firmware, in some cases this can be resolved my making a manual memory map.

 ### 'Dysfunctional' firmware troubleshooting
 - If your speed test prompts something along the lines of `tiny PCIe algorithm`, you have made a mistake somewhere in your configuration space.
 Your card *will* still function but reads will be slower than they should be which can severely impact performance.